Rooftop solar project – reducing the University’s carbon footprint

 • Arts

-• South Street Library/ Parliament Hall/ Senate Room
+• South Street Library, Parliament Hall and the Senate Room (Parliament Hall slated for Summer 2026)

 • The Old Burgh School